akdemirlab/HiCPlotter/README.md

 # Acknowledgements

-Thanks to Lynda Chin for her leadership, management and support.
+Thanks to Lynda Chin and Andy Futreal for their leadership, management and support.

 Thanks to Zeynep Coban-Akdemir, Ian Watson, Denise Spring, Jason Ernst, Tony Gutschner, Kunal Rai and Samir Amin for their insightful comments.